Book of Mormon: The Lost 116 Pages

 Knowing the Ending When Writing the Beginning

-Because Joseph Smith kept the "small plates" material until after the Book of Mormon was finished, it allowed for him to create the beginning of the book while already knowing how it ends.
+Because Joseph Smith kept the replacement text for the lost 116 pages until after the Book of Mormon was finished, it allowed for him to create the beginning of the book while already knowing how it ends.
+We will discuss below the history of the "small plates," but for now we will refer to them as "small plates" because that is how the church describes them.
 In a lot of ways, the "small plates" that replaced the 116 pages serve as a sequel to the Book of Mormon, and as such leave clues as to it being written after the rest of the Book of Mormon.

 Some of the best examples of this come from Brent Metcalfe, a former member and scholar of Mormonism.
 Metcalfe has pointed out some of the problems that arise from Joseph Smith writing the “small plates” books after completing the rest of the Book of Mormon.